 Complete All Financial Aid Formalities

 At this point, you should’ve already filed the FAFSA and gotten into contact with the school’s financial aid office—if not, hop to it!
 You don’t want to miss out on easy money.

 This is a good time to follow up, double-check information, and ensure everything’s in place.

 Apply For Scholarships

 Scholarships are your golden ticket to getting free money towards college so you definitely want to spend as much time as you can looking for and applying to all the scholarships that you are eligible for.
-You can apply for and accept all scholarship money that you win, which makes every minute that you spend searching for opportunities totally worth it.
+You can apply for and accept all the scholarship money that you win.
+It makes every minute that you spend searching for opportunities totally worth it.

 Look for scholarships online, in your local newspapers, community and church bulletins, and your high school notice board.
 Don’t forget to check with your parents’ employers.
 May organizations offer scholarships to employees’ dependents.